stardustai/docs-api/src/en/projects/create-project.md

     "description": "Workflow of the annotation pipeline, which is composed of a set of pools, you can edit it later on the web platform, refer to [Workflow Samples](#workflow-config).
 If not set, the platform will give the project a default config.", "required": false,
     "properties": {
-      "pools": {
+      "vertex": {
         "type": "object[]",
         "description": "Set of pools, the type of the first pool must be 0, means distribution pool, and the type of the last pool must be 5, means completion pool.", "properties": {
           "name": {
             "type": "string",
-            "description": ""
+            "description": "Name of the pool, the maximum length limit is 60 bytes."
           },
           "runMode": {
             "type": "integer",
-            "description": ""
+            "description": "Running mode of the pool: 0 represents manually, 1 represents automatically."
           },
           "type": {
             "type": "integer",
-            "description": "Type of the pool, 0 represents distribution, 1 represents labeling, 2, 3, 4 represents algorithm, 5 represents completion."
+            "description": "Type of the pool, 0 represents distribution, 1 represents labeling, 2 represents inspection, 3 represents spot check, 4 represents algorithm, 5 represents completion."
           },
           "workers": {
             "type": "string[]",
-            "description": "Name list of accounts assigned to the pool" },
+            "description": "Name list of accounts assigned to the pool, which is used in labeling pool, inspection pool, spot check pool."
+          },
           "algorithmList": {
             "type": "string[]",
             "required": false,
+            "hidden": true,
-            "description": "When type is 4"
+            "description": "When type is 4 "
           }
         }
       }